 Always keep a chemical water treatment tab on you.

 Consider always carrying a chemical water treatment in your hiking backpack or on the trails while mountain biking.
-It can be a lifesaver if your primary water filter happens to break or if your get lost and run out of water supplies.
+It can be a lifesaver if your primary water filter happens to break or if you get lost and run out of water filtration supplies.

 8. Boiling

-Boiling water is the old-school version of drinking safe water.
-It kills microorganisms such as bacteria, viruses, or protozoans that can cause disease.
-However, it will not remove harmful substances like chlorine and lead from tap water.
+Boiling water is about as old-school as it gets when it comes to water purification.
+This method kills microorganisms such as bacteria, viruses, and protozoans that can cause disease.
+That said, it will not remove harmful substances like chlorine and lead from tap water.

-Boiling water is more useful for drinking coffee and tea or when you run out of all of the filtered or bottled water.
-The downside of using boiling water is that you need it to cool down before drinking, otherwise put the water in a bottle and then leave it in the campsite cooler.
+Boiling water is more useful for drinking coffee and tea or for when you run out of filtered and bottled water.
+The downside of using this water purification method is that you need to let it cool down before drinking.

 WATER FILTER FAQ